hello-robot/stretch_ros/install_noetic.md

 # Noetic Installation Instructions

+These instructions will guide you through the process of installing the Noetic version of stretch_ros onto a Stretch RE1 robot that has a factory installation of the Melodic version of stretch_ros.
+If you run into a problem, you may find a solution in the trouble shooting section at the end of this document.

 ### Install a partition with Ubuntu 20.04 Desktop Edition
 1. Download and write the [Ubuntu 20.04 iso file](https://releases.ubuntu.com/20.04/ubuntu-20.04.2.0-desktop-amd64.iso) to a USB key.
 2. Backup all of the critical files from the existing Ubuntu 18.04 partition on the robot.